SamuelPCardoso/SamuelPCardoso/README.md

 # Hello, I'm Samuel Cardoso 👋

-Welcome to my digital garden, where psychology meets technology!
+Welcome to my profile, where psychology meets technology!
 With a solid background in **Psychology** and **Neuropsychology**, I've embarked on a fascinating journey into the realm of programming, exploring the intersection between human cognition and technology.
 Currently, I'm deeply immersed in studying **Artificial Intelligence (AI)**, aiming to understand and develop systems that can simulate aspects of human understanding and behavior.

 ## 🎓 My Academic Journey